chili-publish/grafx-documentation/docs/CHILI-GraFx/support/index.md

 More information about navigating the  CHILI GraFx Platform navigation can be found here: [GraFx Platform Navigation](/CHILI-GraFx/guides/onboarding/navigation/)

 ## MySupport
-Using your GraFx account, you can acess the support portal: [MySupport](https://mysupport.chili-publish.com).
+Using your GraFx account, you can access the support portal: [MySupport](https://mysupport.chili-publish.com).
 Not all GraFx accounts have support access, if you require an account to have support access please create a support ticket or contact your account manager.

 Click the Support link to view existing support tickets or create a new one.